 The beaches and dunes on Fire Island were severely eroded during Hurricane Sandy, and the island breached in three locations on the eastern segment of the island.
 Landward shift of the upper portion of the beach averaged 19.7 meters (m) but varied substantially along the coast.
 Shoreline change was also highly variable, but the shoreline prograded during the storm by an average of 11.4 m, due to the deposition of material eroded from the upper beach and dunes onto the lower portion of the beach.
-The beaches and dunes lost 54.4 percent of their pre-storm volume, and the dunes experienced overwash along 46.6 percent of the island.
-The inland overwash deposits account for 14 percent of the volume lost from the beaches and dunes, indicating that the majority of material was moved offshore.
+The beaches and dunes lost over 50 percent of their prestorm volume, and the dunes experienced overwash along almost 50 percent of the island.
+The inland overwash deposits account for 14 percent of the volume lost from the beaches and dunes, indicating a majority of material moved offshore.